ephur/cloud_dns/README.md

 KeyCzar -- Optional, if storing encrypted credentials/values

 ## Configuration File
 All configuration options can be passed on the command line, but a configuration file will make things easier.
+If no configuration is specified on the command line (via the -c/--config-file) then $HOME/.cloud\_dns.ini will be used (if it exists!)

 ```
 [cloud_dns]